danielTiringer/Dev-Containers/Rails/README.md

 ### Change ownership of Rails project files to current user

-Because containers are run as `root` in Ubuntu, the files created by `rails new` are _owned_ by `root`.
+Because containers are run as `root` in Linux, the files created by `rails new` are _owned_ by `root`.
 To allow local editing of the Rails application files, change the owner of the files to the current user:

 ``` bash
 sudo chown -R $USER:$USER .